cwendorf/EASI/docs/Functions/README.md

 ### Summary of the Functions

 EASI offers a general syntax for function calls.
-Each function is first comprised of a prefix (the verb that indicates what procedure should be conducted).
+Each function is first comprised of a prefix (the verb that indicates what procedure should be conducted) and then the object (the noun that indicates the parameter or item to be analyzed).

 Prefix | Description
 :-- | :--